Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Biscayne National Park in Florida features a stone lighthouse situated on an island.
 The lighthouse, constructed from light-colored stone, stands tall against the backdrop of the blue sky and ocean.

-Early summer is a fantastic time to escape the heat with water activities such as snorkeling, diving, and boating before the peak hurricane season starts.
-The ocean is warm and the marine life is abundant in this Florida park.
+While this park might not be on your radar all the time, this July might be a great time to set your sights on it.
+Early summer is a fantastic time to escape the Florida heat with water activities such as snorkeling, diving, and boating before the peak hurricane season starts.

 Kobuk Valley National Park, Alaska